GAFS 6606

 Independent examination of the research literature designed to meet the special needs of individual graduate students.
 The graduate student will make arrangements with the faculty member in advance of registration.
 Note: No more than 0.5 unit towards a graduate degree may be acquired through directed study.

-Seminar in Family Studies and Gerontology 0.5 unit
+Seminar in Aging and Family Science 0.5 unit

-Prerequisite(s): 3.0 units of credit in the Master of Family Studies and Gerontology program or permission of the instructor
+Prerequisite(s): 3.0 units of credit in the Master of Aging and Family Science program or permission of the instructor

-A synthesis of research and practice in Family Studies and Gerontology.
-Students will reflect upon their learning throughout the degree and apply their research/theoretical ideas to practical contexts in Family Studies and Gerontology through the development of a project planned in consultation with a faculty member.
+A synthesis of research and practice in aging and family science.
+Students will reflect upon their learning throughout the degree and apply their research/theoretical ideas to practical contexts in aging and Family Science through the development of a project planned in consultation with a faculty member.
+Note: Students who have received credit for GFSG 6680 may not take this course for credit.

 Thesis 1.5 units

-Required for completion of the MA(FSG) degree.
+Required for completion of the MA(AFS) degree.
 Registration involves working with individual faculty members on the conceptualization, production, and defence of the thesis.
+Note: Students who have received credit for GFSG 6691 may not take this course for credit.

 For information on previous years, please consult the University Academic Calendars web page.